Bradley-Stradling/BreadCo_Elk_Stack/README.md

 -See "https://github.com/Bradley-Stradling/BreadCo_Elk_Stack/blob/master/Usage_Guides/Configuring_File_Beats.md" to see the set-up and deployment of filebeats.

+-See "https://github.com/Bradley-Stradling/BreadCo_Elk_Stack/blob/master/Usage_Guides/Configuring_Metric_Beats.md" to see the set-up and deployment of metricbeats.

 -See "https://github.com/Bradley-Stradling/Linux_Deb_Servers" to see how to automate the deployment of my bash alias and scripting enviroment.